Marmeus/mad-hyperv/INSTALLATION.md

 vagrant up goku krillin raditz gohan pentest --provision
 ```

-> :information_source: I encourage you to perform a `sudo apt update && sudo apt dist-upgrade -y` on the Kali machine to keep all the tools updated.
+> :warning: If you want to perform a `dist-upgrade` on the Kali (pentest) machine, it might break the enhanced hyper-v session, so you will lose the copy and paste stuff.

 # Uninstall